dougal/dotfiles/TIL.md

 current or next set of double quotes on the current line.

 `gi` will jump back to the last insert in the current buffer.

+## Commands

+When executing a command, `%` is the current file path.
+For example, if editing the current `.vimrc`, it could be reloaded with:

+    :so %